-The Council is committed to promoting equality and diversity and all vacancies for independent members are advertised externally with applications particularly welcome from underrepresented groups.
+The Council is committed to promoting as well as senior University officers equality and diversity and all vacancies for independent members are advertised externally with applications particularly welcome from underrepresented groups.

 Applications are considered by the Nominations and Governance Committee and matched against the current skills matrix.
 None of the independent members receive any payment, apart from the reimbursement of expenses, for the work which they do for the University.
 All appointed members of the Council serve for a period of four years but may be reappointed for a maximum period of eight years.